Anatomy of a Digital Bubble: Lessons Learned from the NFT and Metaverse Frenzy: Conclusion

 \section{Conclusion}

 This study has explored transactions on Decentraland, a decentralized virtual world platform.
 LAND tokens, which represent digital property title, saw their price skyrocket in 2021, which correlated with an increased amount of online discussions about Decentraland, specifically on Reddit.
 Topic modeling analysis revealed that discussions about Decentraland viewed that platform as representative of the NFT and metaverse ecosystems, and frequently focused on strategies to profit from these ecosystems.
 As a result, it is likely that Decentraland benefited from the hype surrounding NFTs and the metaverse.
 We performed regression and profit-and-loss analyses of land trades.
-We discovered that before the 2021 bubble, LAND prices followed established real-estate (bid-rent) theory, mimicking what we would see in the physical world.
-During the bubble, prices became disconnected from geographical considerations, leading the market to be subject to rampant short-term speculation---illustrated by the large amount of parcels being ``flipped'' over short periods of time.
+We discovered that before the 2021 hype cycle, LAND prices followed established real-estate (bid-rent) theory, mimicking what we would see in the physical world.
+During that hype cycle, prices became disconnected from geographical considerations, leading the market to be subject to rampant short-term speculation---illustrated by the large amount of parcels being ``flipped'' over short periods of time, and characteristic of an economic bubble.
 Large landowners, with multiple parcels to their names, played an important role as both buyers and sellers at the same time.
-In the aftermath of the bubble, new entrants were left with unrealized financial losses reaching hundreds of dollars, or they are forced to engage in a fire sale to cut off the losses.
+In the aftermath of the bubble, new entrants were left with unrealized financial losses reaching hundreds of dollars, or were forced to engage in fire sales to cut off their losses.

 Our analysis shows that early adopters, who often had very large holdings, provided liquidity to the market and made sizable profits (10,000-15,000 USD per parcel, give or take) by selling some (but not all) of their holdings to new entrants that had arrived during the bubble.
 On the other hand, these new entrants made little or no profit -- and even frequently lost money in the order of 1,000 USD.